MelnikovSergey/css-theme-for-adminer/README.md

 # CSS theme for Adminer
 CSS theme for Adminer database tool ([www.adminer.org](http://www.adminer.org/)).
 This css theme is compatible with Adminer version 4.8.1 (and earlier versions)
+Based on work by : Lukáš Brandejs.
 ![screenshot](doc/screen.png)

 ## How to use: